Antwerp at a glance

 Dining in Antwerp

-A cosmopolitan city, Antwerp provides visitors with both a sophisticated selection of international cuisine and Michelin star restaurants, while Flemish fritkoten and street vendors serve up traditional favorites including waffles and Belgian fries.
+A cosmopolitan city, Antwerp provides visitors with both a sophisticated selection of international cuisine and Michelin-starred restaurants, while Flemish fritkoten and street vendors serve up traditional favourites including warming waffles and Belgian fries.

 Belgian beer is an integral part of the Antwerp dining experience with many local and regional favorites to choose from.
-For desert, visit a chocolatier where you can find a wide variety of specialty chocolates infused with unique flavors.
+For dessert, visit a chocolatier where you can find a wide variety of specialty chocolates infused with unique flavours.

 Must-try local dishes:

 - Carbonadeflamandeor stooflees – a tender beef slow cooked with a dark beer marinade consisting of onions, herbs and sometimes even chocolate.

 - Sole meunière – a traditional pan-fried fish prepared with a lemon and butter sauce.